How Does Pet Insurance Work? A ‘Paw by Paw’ Breakdown

 - Routine flea, tick, or parasite treatments

-What else can be covered by pet insurance
+What else your pet insurance can cover

 Beside vet fees, here are some other things that a pet insurance policy might cover: